agatakolohe/Parks-Lookup.Solution/README.md

 ## Known Bugs

-This is not a legit API, just for a learning experience :)
+This is not a real API, but a real learning experience.

 ## Support and Contact Details